 * IBM surge helps keep Dow above 23,000 mark

-Shares of International Business Machines Corp, which beat expectations on revenue, were on course to record their biggest percentage gain in more than eight years and accounted for about 90 points of the day's 160 point-gain in the blue-chip index.
+Shares of IBM, which beat expectations on revenue, were on course to record their biggest percentage gain in more than eight years and accounted for about 100 points of the 156 point-gain in the blue-chip index.

 Solid earnings, stronger economic growth and hopes that President Donald Trump may be able to make progress on tax cuts have helped the market rally this year.

-The financial index jumped 0.6 percent, led by bank stocks recovering from recent post-earnings losses.
+The financial index jumped 0.5 percent, led by bank stocks that were recovering from recent post-earnings losses.
 A rise in Treasury yields and bullish calls by brokerages helped to support the bank shares.

-Bank shares had run up ahead of recent results, which resulted in some selling following the news, Krosby said.
+Bank shares had run up ahead of results, which resulted in some selling following the earnings news, the Krosby said.

 Abbott rose 1.3 percent after the company's profit beat estimates on strong sales in its medical devices business.

-Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.32-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.19-to-1 ratio; on Nasdaq, a 1.63-to-1 ratio favored advancers.
 (Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski)